JudahK96/SOC-Analyst-LimaCharlie-Lab/README.md

-# SOC Analyst EDR Lab
+# Adversary Emulation and Detection Lab

 ## Objective
 The scope of this project was to create a home lab of virtual machines.
 The Kali-Linux VM as the attacker and the WindowVM as the victim.
 I used LimaCharlie EDR and Sysmon to work as my threat detection engine as well as track incoming telemetry and for logging.
 I used Sliver to generate C2 payloads, implant harmful files and operate the host machine in the background.